bucketeer-io/bucketeer/DEVELOPMENT.md

 make start-minikube
 ```

-**Note:** When you restart the Minikube cluster, you must use `make start-minikube` to start the cluster.
+**Note:** When you restart the Minikube cluster, you must use `make start-minikube` to start it.
 Do not use `minikube start` directly.

 It will add 2 hosts to `/etc/hosts` that point to the minikube IP address: